 - Over-the-counter medicine use

 This year, Scranton, Pennsylvania, is our top Allergy Capital.
-The full report of the top 100 areas also includes separate rankings for spring and fall allergies.
+The full report includes seasonal rankings of the top cities for both spring and fall allergies.
+The report also includes tips on how to reduce your or your child's exposure to pollen.

 - Scranton, Pennsylvania